 Registration as a student of the UFS is compulsory.
-The student is at all times responsible for the payment of the registration fee for the year or for a part of the year before any registration will be processed.
+The student is at all times responsible for the registration fee for the year of for a part of the year before any registration will be processed.

 It is at all times the responsibility of the student to ensure that his/her registration is correct.